Clever/stealth/README.md

 Stealth is a go interface to write/read from secret stores.

 The current storage implementation uses [AWS System Manger Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-Previously, it used our fork of [unicreds](https://github.com/Clever/unicreds), which is a go port of [credstash](https://github.com/fugue/credstash), which uses AWS [DynamoDB](https://aws.amazon.com/dynamodb/) and [KMS](https://aws.amazon.com/kms/).
+Previously, it used a fork of [unicreds](https://github.com/Versent/unicreds).

 # usage